-The following trustees served during the year 2023:
+The following trustees served during the year 2024:

-- Sue Swenson, President
+- Sue Swenson, President.

-- Nagase Osamu, Secretary General
+- Nagase Osamu, Secretary General.

-- Tim Gadd, Treasurer (up to 31 March 2023)

-- Lloyd Lewis, Treasurer (appointed on 1 April 2023)
+- Lloyd Lewis, Treasurer.

-- Luis Gabriel Villarreal Peralta, (appointed in September 2023)
+- Luis Gabriel Villarreal Peralta, Vice President.

-- Jyrki Pinomaa, co-opted Officer
+- Jyrki Pinomaa, Co-opted Officer.

-- Jimmy Innes, co-opted Officer
+- Richard Bennett, Co-opted Officer (co-opted 1st June 2024).

 The current trustees are all experienced trustees of other organisations.
-The trustees are elected by the General Assembly of member organisations, or appointed by the trustees.
+The trustees are elected by the General Assembly of member organisations or appointed by the trustees.

-The trustees met regularly online throughout 2023 in order to monitor our finances and work programme.
+The trustees met regularly online throughout 2024 to monitor our finances and work programme.
 Between meetings, other business is conducted by email.

 Our global Council is elected by our members based on our five regions.
 Each region has two representatives, one of which is a self-advocate with an intellectual disability.
 The Council is a major link between our members and Inclusion International which ensures the mission, strategy and work of the charity is directly influenced by our members.
-The Council (whose members are the constitutional members of the organisation) held a virtual Council meeting in 2023.
-The Council verified the selection of the site of the next World Congress which will be held in Sharjah, UAE in 2025.
+The Council (whose members are the constitutional members of the organisation) held a virtual Council meeting in 2024.